How to Overcome Depression and Anxiety

 Maybe therapy isn’t enough.
 Maybe the clinical depression is so severe that you lack the energy and drive to even get out of bed.
 Maybe the anxiety is so crippling that you can’t reach out for help and even acknowledge the severity of the panic attacks you are having.

-Chances are likely, depending on the severity, that you may benefit from being on medication.
-If you’re thinking “nope, absolutely not, I don’t want to rely on anything,” then I’ll challenge you with this: is your quality of life getting better each day, or you struggling to make it through the day?
-Is your own contempt prior to investigation with medication really worth it?
+Chances are likely, depending on the severity of your symptoms, that you may benefit from being on medication.
+If you’re thinking, “Nope, absolutely not—I don’t want to rely on anything,” then I’ll challenge you with this: Is your quality of life getting better each day, or you struggling to make it through the day?
+Is your own contempt about medication, prior to investigation, really worth it?
 Have you done your research on anti-anxiety and depression medications, such as SSRIs, to the point where you know enough about them, or are you making a blanket statement that you refuse to take medications?

 Ask yourself these difficult questions.
 For me, it was incredibly helpful to be working with a therapist who I trusted and with whom I developed a strong rapport with before making these decisions with her help and guidance.

 We don’t overcome depression; we don’t prevail over anxiety.
 We accept that we have them, and we treat them effectively.
 We can’t think our way out of a clinical or chemical issue.
 We can’t “self will” our way into happiness, groundedness, and wholeness.